Table of Contents[Hide][Show]

 - Ketone Testing & Blood Glucose Testing– We used a Keto Mojo meter for both of these.
 According to the practitioners I talked to, you want a 1:1 or greater ratio of ketones:glucose in mmol/L during fasting to show autophagy.
 If you have a regular glucose meter that measures in mg/dl, you can divide that number by 18 to get the mmol/L. For instance, my normal fasting blood glucose of 71 divided by 18 is 3.94 mmol/L.

 - Breath Acetone Testing– This test measures the amount of ketones actually being used and can predict fat burned.
 The blood ketone measurement above determines ketones in the blood, and this one measures how it is being used.
-We used the Levl device for this measurement.
+We used this device for this measurement.
 Of all the tests, I would consider this one the least important.

 - Gut Testing– I’m still awaiting my follow up results, but I tested my gut using Viome before and after fasting to see if there were any dramatic shifts in gut health.
 I will update this when my results come in.